| 1 | Ethiopian mountain adder |

 Maximum length: 130cm.

-A dangerously venomous Ethiopian snake which is poorly researched.
-The Ethiopian mountain adder (Bitis parvicola) frequents hills and wooded areas in the Ethiopian countryside, sometimes bordering forests or old coffee plantations.
+A dangerously venomous Ethiopian snake, which is poorly researched.
+The Ethiopian mountain adder (Bitis parviocula) frequents hills and wooded areas in the Ethiopian countryside, sometimes bordering forests or old coffee plantations.
 It’s especially common in western Ethiopia, and occupies high altitudes of 1700-2800 metres.

 This species is found only in Ethiopia, not quite reaching the South Sudan border.
 Its venom is moderately lethal, with especially powerful haemorrhagic abilities.
-According to the few people who have studied them, the Ethiopian mountain adder is relatively docile, yet reacts with aggressive fury if touched.
+According to the few people who have studied them, Ethiopian mountain adders are relatively docile, yet react with aggressive fury if touched.

 This is not a snake you’d want to become bedfellows with, yet if you visit western Ethiopia, there’s a high chance of that happening.
-This species is both long and relatively lazy, and there’s a strong chance of them installing themselves on a hiking trail and doing absolutely nothing.
+This species is both long and relatively lazy, and there’s a strong chance of one installing itself on a hiking trail and doing absolutely nothing.

-If you get unlucky, this species could completely block your path, forcing you to either turn back or take a risky leap of faith and jump over them.
-If you accidentally nudge one with your foot, then their usual inertia will turn to blindingly fast action in mere milliseconds.
-In the lowlands of Ethiopia, meanwhile, you’re more likely to meet their cousin the puff adder (Bitis arietans).
+If you get unlucky, this species could completely block your path, forcing you to either turn back or take a risky leap of faith.
+If you accidentally nudge one with your foot, then its usual inertia will turn to blindingly fast action in mere milliseconds.
+In the lowlands of Ethiopia, meanwhile, you’re more likely to meet its cousin the puff adder (Bitis arietans).

 | 2 | Bothrops monsignifer |